 Add 1 ounce of fragrance per pound of soap and stir.
 If using, add the coloring, and stir well.Continue to 7 of 10 below.

 Pour Soap into Pipe Mold

-Slowly pour the melted soap into the top of the pvc pipe mold.
-Don't fill the mold all the way - leave about an inch or two from the top.
+Slowly pour the melted soap into the top of the pipe mold.
+Leave an inch or 2 of space the top.
 Tap the mold against a hard surface to dislodge any air bubbles from the soap.
 After you've thumped the mold on the counter, fill it the rest of the way.
-Set the mold aside to cool.
-It should take 2-3 hours to completely cool.Continue to 8 of 10 below.
+Set the mold aside to cool for two to three hours.Continue to 8 of 10 below.

 08 of 10